StanislavRadkov/Fortran-Cheat-Sheet/README.md

 c = a + b
 ```

-Most of the intrinsic functions operate component-wise on arrays.
-C = sin(A) is equivalent to:
+Most of the intrinsic functions operate component-wise on arrays. m = sin(k) is equivalent to:

 ```fortran
 do i=1,n
   m(i) = sin(k(i))
 enddo
 ```
-> Note: C = A*B multplies corresponding elements in A and B. It does NOT do matrix multiplication.
-There are some intrinic functions for matrix multiplication (matmul) and dot >products (dot_product).
+> Note: c = a*b multplies corresponding elements in A and B. It does NOT do matrix multiplication.
+There are some intrinic functions for matrix multiplication (matmul) and dot products (dot_product).

 Another example operations on a vector and a scalar: